Pro-YY/pro-yy.github.io/source/_posts/2018-10-22-compile-kernel-with-kali-linux.markdown

 categories:
 ---

-With the instructions in [Recompiling the Kali Linux Kernel](https://docs.kali.org/development/recompiling-the-kali-linux-kernel), we can recompiling the whole linux kernel of our kali linux.
+With the instructions in [Recompiling the Kali Linux Kernel](https://docs.kali.org/development/recompiling-the-kali-linux-kernel), we can recompile the whole linux kernel of our kali linux.

 ## Install Dependencies